Hard processes in multi-TeV ion collisions: Introduction

 We consider Standard Model processes ranging from single and multiboson boson production to Higgs- and top-associated production channels.
 Throughout this work, we assume that the Collinear Factorization Theorem for hard, inclusive proton collisions can also describe the inclusive production of heavy states in nuclear collisions.
-(The observation of $t\overline{t}$ pairs in nucleus-nucleus and proton-nucleus collisions supports this assumption~\cite{CMS:2017hnw,CMS:2020aem,ATLAS:2024qdu}.)
+(The observation of $t\overline{t}$ pairs and weak boson in nucleus-nucleus and proton-nucleus collisions supports this assumption~\cite{ATLAS:2012qdj,CMS:2011zfr,CMS:2012fgk,ATLAS:2014sic,CMS:2017hnw,CMS:2020aem,ATLAS:2024qdu}.)
 However, due to the subtleties of defining jets in a medium, we do not consider processes with high-$p_T$ jets at Born level.
 Furthermore, we carry out this work up to NLO in quantum chromodynamics (QCD) for nucleon-nucleon collision energies spanning the range $\sqrt{s_{NN}}=1-100$ TeV.
+As an illustration of our findings, for the benchmark scenario~\cite{FCC-ionsstudygroup:2017glf} of a hypothetical Future Circular Collider with $\sqrt{s_{NN}}=39$ TeV, we find that $\mathcal{O}(10^{8})$ weak bosons, $\mathcal{O}(10^5)$ diboson pairs, $\mathcal{O}(10^4)$ $WH$ and $ZH$ pairs, $\mathcal{O}(10^3)$ triboson events, $\mathcal{O}(10^5)$ high-$p_T$ photons events, and $\mathcal{O}(10^7)$ $t\overline{t}$ pairs can be produced in Pb-Pb collisions with $\mathcal{L}=33$ nb$^{-1}$ of data.
+At the HL-LHC with $\sqrt{s_{NN}}=5.52$ TeV, one can expect $\mathcal{O}(10-10^6)$ single, multiboson, and top events per $1$ nb$^{-1}$.

 The remainder of this study continues in the following manner: In Sec.~\ref{sec:setup} we describe the computational setup and tool chain on which our calculations are based.
 We then review the differences between nPDFs at different scales by comparing and contrasting PDFs of individual parton species in Sec.~\ref{sec:xpdf} and parton luminosities in Sec.~\ref{sec:lumi}.
 Our main results are reported in Sec.~\ref{sec:xsec}, where we present various cross sections and ratios of cross sections for the processes of interest.
 We take special care to report theoretical uncertainties wherever available.
 In Sec.~\ref{sec:extrapolation} we discuss qualitatively and quantitatively the reliability of extrapolating cross sections for one pair of nuclei from predictions for a second pair of nuclei.
 Finally, we summarize our findings and conclude in Sec.~\ref{sec:summary}.